Rkaufman0427/RyanKaufmanIT1025/Lab8/readme.md

 I chose ESPNs privacy policy and it directs me to Disneys because Disney owns ESPN.
 I noticed that their privacy policy was recently modified or updated.
 Which I thought was a great Idea and I see how this can help with updates to stick with social injustices or changes in our laws. https://privacy.thewaltdisneycompany.com/en/current-privacy-policy/
 ##### Intellectual Property
+WIPO is the global forum for intellectual property (IP) services, policy, information and cooperation.
+We are a self-funding agency of the United Nations, with 193 member states.
+They lead the development of a balanced and effective international IP system that enables innovation and creativity for the benefit of all.
+Our mandate, governing bodies and procedures are set out in the WIPO Convention, which established WIPO in 1967.
+They also make sure that every country has the resources to connect to an IP.
+You can go to a copyright office or their website and as an office of record, a copyright registry can make available certificates of registration, certified copies of registry documents that provide, with varying legal effect, important information on a work or other subject matter, its author or, through a documented chain of transfer, its present ownership.
+Registration can also help to delimit the public domain, and consequently facilitate access to creative content for which no authorization from the right owner is needed.
+The information contained in national registries is not only valuable in legal and economic relations but may also serve the public interest by providing a source of national statistics on creativity and culture.
+It is important to copyright your work so somebody doesnt steal it and make it their own.
+By doing so you can lose out on money and recognition.
 ##### Information Collection
 ### Conclusion
 Include your conclusion here...